In the United States, the amount of tax you owe depends on several factors, one of them being how much money you make each year.

 In this example, the total tax comes to $4,970.28.
 You’ll note that this is not quite the $4,965 the tax tables told you you’d owe.
 The numbers don’t always add up perfectly.
 However, what’s in the tax tables is what the IRS legally determines you owe, and that trumps figures arrived at from any detailed calculations you might do.

 Marginal Tax Brackets

 The highest tax bracket that applies to you is called your marginal tax bracket.
 It’s the one bracket that you cross into but don’t make it out of by the end of the year.
-Since you don’t hit the maximum in this bracket, this is the percentage you’re going to keep your eye on.
-It’s the rate that you’ll be taxed for extra income at the end of the year.
+Since you don’t hit the maximum in this bracket, this is the percentage you should keep your eye on.
+It’s the rate at which you’re taxed for any additional ordinary income you bring in throughout the year.

 Let’s consider an example.
 Say you’re a single taxpayer earning a salary of $50,000.
 You have no pre-tax withdrawals, such as a 401(k), or above-the-line adjustments to reduce your adjusted gross income, so you claim the standard deduction rather than itemize.
 Your taxable income would be $38,000 ($50,000 minus the standard deduction of $12,000).
 That’s the 12% tax bracket, but it’s only $700 away from the 22% tax bracket.